 The first step of realizing this model is research.
-We have found that not a lot of research has been done on our particular case, that is, a Guilt Machine where everyone is potentially lying and the killer is among them, and the Machine has to determine from these statements who is the killer.
+Not much research has been done on our particular case, that is, a Guilt Machine where everyone is potentially lying and the killer is among them, and the Machine has to determine from these statements who is the killer.

-We initially attempted to research strategies for the games Clue and Mafia, since we assumed our Guilt Machine would be similar to either a townsperson in a Mafia game or a random player in a Clue game.
-However, we've since realized that we're missing one important aspect from both these games that prevents these strategies from applying: multiple rounds.
-Unlike in the social deduction games, our program only has one 'round' of information gathering from everyone else.
-This means that we are unable to do any of the cross-round elimination that's integral to those strategies.
+The research on how this cognitive model would be developed began with researching strategies for the games Clue and Mafia, since the assumption was the Guilt Machine model would be similar to either a townsperson in a Mafia game or a random player in a Clue game.
+However, there is one missing important aspect from both these games that prevents these strategies from applying: multiple rounds.
+Unlike in the social deduction games, this program only has one 'round' of information gathering from everyone else.
+This means that it is unable to do any of the cross-round elimination that's integral to those strategies.

-We then did research into how humans detect if someone is lying.
+Research was then conducted into how humans detect if someone is lying.
 Much of it is based on body language-for example, according to an article from Time Magazine, people who are lying tend to blink and fidget less and hesitate longer before speaking-but some of it is based on personal characteristics.
 That same article mentioned how the more intelligent and/or creative a person is, the more likely they are to lie.
 Conversely, the shorter and less detailed a story is, the more likely it is to be false (Barker).
-This means that we could theoretically have our Guilt Machine take into account the amount of terms in the testimony as an indicator of believability.

-The reason for all of these symptoms of lying is because lying takes a larger cognitive load on someone than telling the truth.
+This idea of testimony length could theoretically be implemented into the model, taking into account the amount of terms in the testimony as an indicator of believability.
+Lying manifests these physical symptoms because lying takes a larger cognitive load on someone as opposed to outright telling the truth.
 Therefore, many strategies involved in determining if someone is lying involve increasing that mental load, for example by asking them to repeat their story in reverse or by asking them for more details (Barker).

-One article entitled Distributed Belief Revision as Applied Within a Descriptive Model of Jury Deliberations established many requirements and solutions for a project similar, albeit much more complex, than ours.
+One article entitled Distributed Belief Revision as Applied Within a Descriptive Model of Jury Deliberations established many requirements and solutions for a project similar, albeit much more complex, than this one.
 The article specifically lays out a general approach to belief revision, which begins with its first principle; consistency.
 This means that revision must yield a consistent knowledge space.
-The next principle states that when revising, the change to the knowledge space must alter as little as possible, this means that we cannot remove any more facts from our knowledge base than what is the absolute minimum.
+The next principle states that when revising, the change to the knowledge space must alter as little as possible, this means that we should not remove any more facts from our knowledge base than what is the absolute minimum.
 Finally, incoming information must always belong to the revised knowledge space (Dragoni).

-The article also listed requirements for a belief revision framework..
-Some of the requirements this article lists are as follows; the framework must have the ability to reject incoming information and it must be able to recover previously discarded beliefs.
+The article also listed requirements for a belief revision framework; the framework must have the ability to reject incoming information and it must be able to recover previously discarded beliefs.
 The article goes on to explain how a system must be able to deal with coupled information rather than just the information alone, which means the algorithm must consider the source of the information alongside the information itself.
 Finally, the article describes how a system must be able to combine contradictory and concomitant (things that go together) evidence (Dragoni).
-In the context of our project, this would just mean that new information must affect the old, as well as the old information must affect the new.
+In the context of this project, this would just mean that new information must affect the old, as well as the old information must affect the new.